Recent Articles

 Are you just looking for a CMMC audit provider?

 The sponsor of CMMC Audit (Kieri Solutions) is an Authorized CMMC Third Party Assessment Organization.
 Kieri Solutions is known for supporting defense contractors by publishing free training and advocating to the CMMC-AB and DoD on behalf of contractors.
-Having a CMMC assessor help guide you to understand the CMMC framework and provide you with a CMMC guide can drastically increase your chances of success.
 If you need CMMC assessment services, check them out!

 Are you just looking for CMMC Consulting?

-We encourage you to reach out to the sponsor of CMMCAudit.org , Kieri Solutions, if you like what you see on this website.
-At the least, they are happy to chat for 30 minutes and give you free advice, and can provide a CMMC assessment guide.
+We encourage you to reach out to the sponsor of CMMCAudit.org, Kieri Solutions, if you like what you see on this website.
+At the least, they are happy to chat for 30 minutes and point you in the right direction.
+Having a CMMC assessor help guide you to understand the CMMC framework and provide you with a CMMC guide can drastically increase your chances of success.

 CMMCaudit.org is not a representative of the Department of Defense, the CMMC Accreditation Body, or the CMMC Assessors and Instructors Certification Organization.
 This website is meant to be community resource for CMMC audit (or assessment!) preparation.